 Cortana Kiwanis Christmas Parade

-The 67th Annual Cortana Kiwanis Christmas Parade will roll through Downtown Baton Rouge Saturday, December 9th at 5:30 p.m.
-Every year, more than 80,000 people watch the parade live and thousands more enjoy it on television through the holiday season.
-The parade is open to everyone and typically includes about 80 entries.
-These entries are a mix of marching bands, celebrities, dance troupes, non-profit organizations, and local businesses in seasonal themes. christmasinbr.com
+The 67th annual parade rolls through downtown Baton Rouge at 5:30 p.m.
+Every year, more than 80,000 people watch the parade live, and thousands more enjoy it on TV.
+The parade typically includes about 80 entries, including marching bands, celebrities, massive and decorative floats, dance troupes, non-profit organizations and local businesses in seasonal themes. christmasinbr.com

 Iberville Christmas Bonfire Festival

-Nottoway’s annual Iberville Parish Bonfire Christmas Festival includes a night filled with music, food, vendors, bonfires, fireworks, and a visit from Santa.
-The event starts at 5 p.m. and tickets are $5 per car.
-Click here for more information.
+Nottoway’s annual Iberville Parish Bonfire Christmas Festival includes a night filled with music, food, vendors, bonfires, fireworks and a visit from Santa.
+Tickets are $5 per car.
+5 p.m. nottoway.com

 Nutcracker: A Tale From the Bayou